philipp-baumann/simplerspec-pedometron-article/README.md

 operations.
 The following scheme summarizes the steps.

 In a nutshell, spectral data processing can be done in one pipeline.
-Resampling in this contexts refers to to creating a new a axis interval in spectra.
+Resampling in this context refers to to creating a new a axis interval in spectra.
 Spectra are averaged because there are 3 replicate measurements for each soil sample.
 Preprocessing is done to reduce scattering and noise in spectra.